 33. Hedge Fund

-Hedge funds work a lot like ETFs, mutual funds, and investment trusts.
+Hedge funds work a lot like ETFs and investment trusts.
 They are bucket investments designed to give investors diversified exposure to a list of underlying assets.

 34. Hostile Takeover